-As we roll into April, we don’t know the state of the country, whether theaters will be open and if studios are going to release anything new.
-So it wouldn’t be practical for me to create a list of “movies to see in (month)” like I normally do.
-As it currently stands, we’re seeing recent movies like Onward already slated to release on Disney+.
+As we rolled into April, we didn’t know the state of the country, whether theaters would be open and if studios were going to release anything new.
+So it wouldn’t be practical for me to create a list of “movies to see in (month)” like I normally did.
+We started seeing recent movies like Onward slated to release on Disney+ in lieu of theaters.
 This got me thinking that it would be more useful to create a list of places online where you can watch movies and TV shows instead!
 These are a mix of free (ad-supported) programs, paid subscription services and connected services that require confirmation of your cable service, DirecTV or Dish subscription.
+And if you have a cellular phone package, be sure to check the benefits of your plan.
+I know that both T-Mobile and Verizon provide a free subscription to one or more streaming services such as Apple TV+, Paramount, Disney+ and Netflix.
+Supplemented with some of these free services, it’s a nice way to save a few bucks a month and have a whole lot of streaming options.
 So get your TV mounted to the wall then check out this extensive list of streaming services!

 Acorn TV: A subscription streaming service offering commercial-free mysteries, dramas, comedies, and documentaries.

 Amazon Prime or Amazon Prime Video: Prime has a lot more benefits than just 2-day shipping!

 Apple TV+: With a number of originals getting buzz, Apple TV+ offers a 7-day free trial to test it out.

 CBS All Access: The low monthly fee allows you to stream episodes of your favorite daytime, primetime and late night CBS shows as well as originals like Star Trek Picard.
 That one original is why most people sign up!

 Crackle: Crackle (by Sony) is a free to use video entertainment network featuring full-length movies, TV shows, and original programming.